 - 1. Set Red wire on proper speed selection on blower motor. - 2.
 Remove Violet wire from "LO" on Blower Interface Board.
 Tape end of Violet lead using electrical tape. - 3.
 Jumper the Red wire to both the "Heat" terminal and the "LO" terminal on the Blower Interface Board.

 CONTINUOUS FAN OPERATION

-Continuous fan speed operates at the cooling speed for 2 thru 3-1/2 ton models and at the low stage cooling speed for 4 and 5 ton models.
+Continuous fan speed operates at the low stage cooling speed for all models.

 COOLING